rjmoerland/krita-edit-layer/README.md

 ## Notes

-- The plugin requires the data format to remain unchanged between saving and loading of the layer.
-For example, when working in a 16-bit environment, ensure that the external editor also saves the layer file in 16-bit format.
+- The plugin requires the file type to remain unchanged between saving and loading of the layer.
+For example, when a layer is exported as PNG, it needs to stay a PNG.
+You can change the bit depth to whatever is supported by the file format, as long as it is supported by Krita.
+    - Integer formats are exported as PNG.
+    - Float formats are exported as TIFF.
-- The dimensions of the layer (width x height) needs to remain unchanged
+- The dimensions of the layer (width x height) may change, but the layer size will change accordingly.
+    - The top left point of the layer is the anchor

 ## Requirements

-Tested with Krita 5.2.3 on Windows 10, and images in the RGB format with 8 and 16 bit integers per pixel.
-Floating point formats and other color models are explicitly untested!
+Tested with Krita 5.2.5 on Windows 10, and images in the RGB format with 8 and 16 bit integers per pixel.
+Floating point formats should work but have only been tested very lightly (read: once).

+## Changelog

+### v0.2.0
+- Allow exporting File layers, Group layers and Clone layers
+- Export Paint layers with Filter masks applied
+- Use a Krita File layer to re-import the edited layer, instead of QImage